Letting go of Perfectionism

 The Way Forward

-The way of our journey is forward, not backwards.
-One of my favorite ways to work with perfectionism is by using affirmations.
-Here is one to start: I honor who I was in the past.
-I embrace the woman I am becoming.
-I welcome her wisdom, beauty, and self-possession into my life in all aspects.
+I honor who I was in the past.
+I embrace who I am becoming.
+I welcome wisdom, beauty, and self-possession into my life in all aspects.

-Perfection is an illusion, but authenticity and self-compassion are within reach—embrace the ever-changing journey of becoming, honor the wisdom that comes with growth, and allow yourself to simply be, just as nature so effortlessly teaches us.
+Perfection is an illusion.
+Authenticity and self-compassion are within reach.
+Embrace the changing rhythm of your life, honor your growth, and allow yourself to simply be, just as nature teaches us every day.

 Leave a comment